 - Versace's Trésor de la Mer gold-tone crystal choker

-If it’s drama you’re looking for, Alexander McQueen’s incredibly large choker, cast in the image of a pair of life-sized lobster claws, should do the trick.
-You won’t — can’t, actually — miss it; it’s much too big to be glossed over.
+If it’s drama you’re looking for, Alexander McQueen’s incredibly large choker, casted in the image of a pair of life-sized lobster claws, should do the trick.
+You won’t — can’t, actually — miss it; it’s much, much too big to be glossed over.
 If the piece looks a smidge on the side of intense, fear not: The bulk of the choker was specifically designed to sit comfortably at the notch of the collarbone.

-This is a necklace, but it’s also a bracelet, an anklet, a hair accessory, and whatever else your mind and motor skills can conjure up.
+This is a necklace, yes, but it’s also a bracelet, an anklet, a hair accessory and whatever else your mind and motor skills can conjure up.
 PEARL OCTOPUSS.Y’s Golden Snake design contorts into formations that must take a little bit of imagination, with the final execution made even more striking with the colossal faux pearls punctuating either end.
 Some might say there’s a time and place for jewellery this dramatic, but we’re keen for a touch of fantasy on a casual Monday morning.
 Or any other.

 Whether you’re of a fancy debutante class or simply reminiscing on your favourite prom memory, the corsage exchange is a formative moment, to be held safe, sound and treasured.
 Rendered for the neck, not the wrist; from patent leather, not real petals, this floral silk choker from SAINT LAURENT is all grown up — and made to last beyond a single evening.
 Take this piece for a spin in something fantastic; something you’d want to have worn to prom all those years ago.

 The pendant on this AZ Factory necklace is something of a Rorschach test.
 Is it a nondescript flower?
 A secret love letter ripped out and crumbled into a sad, indiscernible wad?
 A dedication to ‘art’ and ‘sculpture’ and arbitrary crevices?
 Make for art school lectures in a full blacked-out ensemble so this piece’s grosgrain blends in and disappears.
-Now, on the show: A single gold-toned bauble, suspended in a frame.
+Now, on show: A single gold-toned bauble, suspended in frame.

 Those dainty, blink-and-you’ll-miss-it chain necklaces?
 The ones made for layering?
 This Bottega Veneta variant is defiantly not it.
 This is not a chain necklace that guest stars; rather, it’s the prima donna of the company.
 Lead actor.
 The star of the show.
 Enchained in chunky, oversized links, this gold-plated beauty is a direct reflection of BV’s current house code, with similar links made to accompany the brand’s series of bags and leather goods.

 Ornate is the word that comes to mind with this necklace from Gucci’s ‘Epilogue’ collection, with its graphic design bared at the yoke like a hand-cut snowflake.
 Or an incredibly intricate candelabra.
 Or a tea service currently holding court behind glass at a museum.
 There is a staggering amount of detail etched through this piece, which means the best way forward is to pair it with something simple.
 A black tank top.
-A white t-shirt.
+A white T-shirt.

-Paco Rabanne’s predilection for metallics is firmly entrenched within the brand DNA, with paillettes and chainmail both recurring motifs amidst the brand’s half-a-century-plus tenure.
+Paco Rabanne’s predilection for metallics is firmly entrenched within the brand DNA, with pailettes and chainmail both recurring motifs amidst the brand’s half-a-century-plus tenure.
 It should come as no surprise, then, that this chain necklace is rendered alternately in silver-tone metal, crystals and extra-large linked chains meant to make a big, big statement.